 We do not have a pharmacy on-site at this time.

 No problem!
-You can keep your current primary care provider and just see us to initiate and monitor hormones or pubertal suppressors.
+You can keep your current primary care provider and just see us for hormone care.

 No problem!
 You can schedule a single appointment with a provider, mental health provider, or both.